-The joint investments of the FIT Fund and the private sector partners are used to accelerate the transitions of fish farmers towards responsible farming practices of shrimp, pangasius and tilapia.
+The joint investments of the FIT Fund and the private sector partners are used to improve health and disease management through a data-driven approach of shrimp, pangasius and tilapia.

-Trading companies, processors and their supplying farms, NGOs with links to the private sector can apply for co-funding (maximum ranging from 35% to 50% ) for private investments that lead to responsible farming practices (see figure).
+Trading companies, processors and their supplying farms, other value-chain actors, research institutes and NGOs with links to the private sector can apply for co-funding (maximum ranging to 40% from IDH) for private investments.

 The FIT Fund co-funding mechanism requires that the Fund can only invest if private partners in the aquaculture supply chain (either farmers, traders, processors or retailers) are investing too.

-For example when an NGO wants to apply for co-funding for a project to help fish farmers transition towards responsible practices, they need to bring in investments from a private partner, because that is the only investments that the FIT Fund can co-fund.
+For example, when an NGO wants to apply for co-funding for a project to help fish farmers transition towards a data-driven approach to tackle diseases, they need to bring in investments from a private partner, because that is the only investments that the FIT Fund can co-fund.

 Detailed information on how the FIT Fund works and the criteria for co-funding can be found in the IDH FIT Fund Prospectus

-If you comply with the above, here is how you can apply for co-funding:
+If you comply with the above and the detailed criteria list in the prospectus, here is how you can apply for co-funding:

-NB: Throughout the process IDH or the PAC may provide feedback on how your application can be improved to comply with the requirements of the FIT Fund.
+- The Aquaculture team of IDH will review the quality of your application, and may provide feedback on how your application can be improved to comply with the requirements of the FIT Fund and provide a recommendation to the Investment Committee (IC) of the FIT Fund.

 - The Investment Committee will decide on approval of the application and contract the project.